arvinche/BIOS_CAT/README.md

     All setting have illustrate in extension settings !!
     Please click `the icon [⚙️] in top area` to see them.

+## Bug fix

+  1. Fix git can not generate patch at multi workspace.
+  2. Deleted files now will be generated into patch.

 ## Known Issues